 Some cats and dogs are permanent sanctuary residents—it's unlikely they’ll find other homes because of their health issues, the intensive care they need, their age, or their injuries.

 Pilar usually cares for about 25 dogs and a few cats at the sanctuary (there are also birds and often a couple of wild animals that Pilar is rehabilitating).

 Pilar has given courses at the university on first aid for animals, and many of her students now help her with animal rescue.
 They act as an animal rescue squad, and have fanned out across the country, where they are emulating Pilar’s rescue work.

 More About Helping Hands for Hounds of Honduras

 Click on a picture to learn more...

 Humane Ed Classes

-Pilar provides humane ed instruction for students from 5 through 25-primary school to university students.
+Pilar gives humane ed instruction to students from 5 through 25-primary school to university students.
 She has had a positive impact on so many--humans and animals, alike.
 Many of her students have gone on to help Pilar and HHHH with rescues all over Honduras.